sillybun/vim-repl/README.md

 **g:repl_width**

-it represents the width of repl windows. there is no default value.
+it represents the width of REPL windows. there is no default value.

 **g:sendtorepl_invoke_key**